-The surviving artistic representations of the Magdalen in Norway are generally from the fifteenth and sixteenth centuries.
-She is portrayed both in paintings and sculptures and is most often holding her jar of ointment, as on the altarpiece sculptures from the churches of Fosnes in Namdalen, Ringsaker in Hedmark, and Austevoll in Hordaland.
-On the shutter door at Røldal church in Hordaland is a sixteenth-century painting of the Magdalen holding a book, with St. Óláfr on the door opposite her.
-Her image is also on the left shutter door on an altarpiece in Norddal church in Møre (ca. 1510-20), which depicts the crucifixion.
-There are sculptures of the Magdalen in the churches of Kinn in Sogn and Fjordane (ca. 1500-1525), Sandøy in Troms (ca. 1500-25), Karlsøy in Troms (ca. 1520), and in the altarpieces in the churches of Grong in North Trøndelag (ca. 1450-1475) and Hillsøy in Troms (late fifteenth century).
-One of the more elaborate representations of the Magdalen from medieval Norway is on the right shutter door of an altarpiece in Trondenes church in Troms (ca. 1500).
-Mary Magdalen, who is adorned in fine clothing and has long, flowing hair, is opening her jar of ointment, which bears the inscription “SANTE MARIA”.
+The surviving artistic representations of the Magdalen in Norway date generally from the fifteenth and sixteenth centuries.
+She is portrayed both in paintings and sculptures, most often holding her jar of ointment, as on the altarpiece sculptures from the churches of Fosnes in Namdalen, Ringsaker in Hedmark, and Austevoll in Hordaland.
+On the shutter door at Røldal Church in Hordaland is a sixteenth-century painting of the Magdalen holding a book, with St Óláfr on the door opposite her.
+Her image is also painted on the left shutter door on an altarpiece in Norddal Church in Møre (ca. 1510–20), which depicts the Crucifixion.
+Sculptures of the Magdalen adorn the churches of Kinn in Sogn and Fjordane (ca. 1500–25), Sandøy in Troms (ca. 1500–25), Karlsøy in Troms (ca. 1520), and the altarpieces in the churches of Grong in North Trøndelag (ca. 1450–75) and Hillsøy in Troms (late fifteenth century).
+One of the more elaborate representations of the Magdalen from medieval Norway appears on the right shutter door of an altarpiece in Trondenes Church in Troms (ca. 1500).
+In this depiction, Mary Magdalen, adorned in fine clothing and with long, flowing hair, is opening her jar of ointment, which bears the inscription “SANTE MARIA.”
 Mary Magdalen also appears on textiles from medieval Norway.
-She is shown on a chasuble dated to the end of the fifteenth century from an unknown church, where she clings to the foot of the cross and is with Jesus, the Virgin Mary, and John.
-In Hof church in Toten, the Magdalen’s name is inscribed on an altar border from the fifteenth century.
-In this instance, she is alongside St. Francis, which speaks to her importance for mendicant orders in Norway.
-In terms of literature, Mary Magdalen is mentioned once in the Old Norwegian Homily Book (AM 619 4to, ca. 1200), namely in the homily entitled In die sancto pasce sermo ad populum (A Sermon for the People on Holy Easter).
+She is shown on a chasuble dated to the end of the fifteenth century from an unknown church, where she clings to the foot of the cross and is accompanied by Jesus, the Virgin Mary, and John.
+In Hof Church in Toten, the Magdalen’s name is inscribed on an altar border from the fifteenth century.
+In this instance, she stands alongside St Francis, which speaks to her importance for mendicant orders in Norway.
+In terms of literature, Mary Magdalen is mentioned once in the Old Norwegian Homily Book (AM 619 4o [ca. 1200]) – namely, in the homily entitled “In die sancto pasce sermo ad populum" (A sermon for the people on Holy Easter).
 She does not appear elsewhere in this work, even though she is mentioned in several homilies in the Old Icelandic Homily Book (Stock.
 Perg.
-4to no. 15, ca. 1200), which shares eleven homilies with its Norwegian counterpart.
+4o no. 15 [ca. 1200]), which shares eleven homilies with its Norwegian counterpart.

-The Norwegian ballad “Maria Magdalena” (labelled NMB 46) is extant in 18 complete transcriptions and some fragments, mostly from Telemark.
+The Norwegian ballad “Maria Magdalena” (labelled NMB 46) is extant in eighteen complete transcriptions and some fragments, mostly from Telemark.
 All Norwegian transcriptions of the ballad are younger than the text on the early eighteenth-century Danish leaflet.
-In the Norwegian tradition, the woman is simply “Maria,” and in some variants, Jesus is “ein gudfryktig mann” [a God-fearing man] .
-In one variant, a transcription from Aaine Hansdotter Hinne from Grue in Solør, the refrain “Jesus deg hun fødde” [Jesus, she gave birth to you] is used, which implies a peculiar (and isolated) instance of amalgamation of the sinful Magdalen with the Virgin Mary.
+In the Norwegian tradition, the woman is simply “Maria,” and in some variants Jesus is “ein gudfryktig mann” (a God-fearing man).
+In one variant, a transcription from Aaine Hansdotter Hinne from Grue in Solør, the refrain “Jesus deg hun fødde” (Jesus, she gave birth to you) is used, which implies a peculiar (and isolated) instance of amalgamation of the sinful Magdalen with the Virgin Mary.
 Some Norwegian versions of the ballad add further detail to the nature of her penance; one specifies that she should go into the wilderness without shoes.
 In another transcription, taken by Sophus Bugge from Hæge Bjørgulfsdotter Solli of Fyresdal, she was also to sit naked at the church wall for six years and then in a strong current stream for seven years.
 As in the Danish version, there is an association of the Magdalen with sinfulness and penance, and more specifically, with the vita eremitica.